populationgenomics/production-pipelines/README.md

 )
 ```

-Under the hood, it will create a `cohort` field of type `Cohort`, which incapsulates a list of projects of type `Project`, each of which contains a list of samples of type `Sample`:
+Under the hood, this will create a `cohort` field of type `Cohort`, which incapsulates a list of projects of type `Project`, each of which contains a list of samples of type `Sample`:

 ```
 >>> pipeline.cohort.get_projects()